Nerexbcd/Nerexbcd/README.md

 ### Hi there 👋
+### Student of the professional course in computer systems management and programming

 <!--
 **apascoa/apascoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.